jordanmbarrows/growthcurve/USERGUIDE.md

 | `per_well`  | Subtracts the OD of each individual well at the first timepoint from all subsequent timepoints of that well.
 Useful when wells have highly variable baseline readings. |
 | `none`      | No blank correction applied.
 The raw measurements are used as-is.
 Appropriate when data is already baseline-corrected. |

-In all cases, blank-corrected values are stored as Measurements_adj, and a log transformation of pmax(Measurements_adj, 1e-6) is stored as Measurements_log.
+In all cases, blank-corrected values are stored as `Measurements_adj`, and a log transformation of `pmax(Measurements_adj, 1e-6)` is stored as Measurements_log.
 The small floor value (1e-6) prevents log-of-zero errors.

 ### 4.4 Instrument Defaults